What Is Cloud Disaster Recovery?

 - Online or Cloud Backup: Using an online backup system lets you store copies of your data in an offsite data storage environment at regular intervals.
-Choose which workstations and servers you want protected, perform an initial data load, and then use only incremental backups to keep your data current and secure.
+You can choose which workstations and servers you want protected, perform an initial data load, and then use only incremental backups that keep your data current and secure.

-- Disaster Recovery Failover: Disaster recovery failover provides a cloud-based environment that is a complete rebuild of your infrastructure.
-It sits ready if you should lose access to your primary IT infrastructure.
+- Disaster Recovery Failover: Disaster recovery failover provides a cloud-based environment that is a complete rebuild of your infrastructure that sits ready if you should lose access to your primary IT infrastructure.